What is a value proposition? Definition and examples

 How is a value proposition different from a USP?

-How often should I update my value proposition?
+How often should you update your value proposition?

-Can I have multiple value propositions?
+Can you have multiple value propositions?

 Disclaimer